 The following documents are here to assist you in your growth as a Toastmasters Member.
-If you are a new member, you will need to request access to any Google Docs listed (simply click on the document title).
+Only members have access to the Upcoming Role Signup Sheet and Member Roster.

 Upcoming Role Signup Sheet

 Use this spreadsheet to sign up for roles in advance and to confirm or cancel your role as needed.

 This is a list of the current members.
 Please use this as your source for emailing all members.
 Reminder: please use BCC for emailing the group to be respectful of each other’s personal information.

 This document will help you prepare for overseeing a fun, informative meeting